 What’s fashion if not a history lesson?
 In this blog series, we’re tracing the origins behind some of the most iconic eyewear styles and getting a glimpse into the lives of some exceptional people along the way.
-And what better subject to kick things off with than the outrageous and feminine cat-eye?
+And what better subject to kick things off with than the outrageous and graceful cat-eye?
 No better subject, that’s what.

-Tobacco heiress, artist, designer and all-around awesome lady Altina Schinasi originally thought them up in the 1930s, dubbing them Harlequin frames after the ornate Venetian carnival masks that inspired them.
+Tobacco heiress, artist, designer, and all-around awesome lady Altina Schinasi originally thought them up in the 1930s, dubbing them Harlequin frames after the ornate Venetian carnival masks that inspired them.
 The New York-born free spirit had declared all existing eyewear boring, and she got to work designing one of the most enduring style accessories we know.

 Altina and her unconventionally shaped glasses – frames had so far essentially been limited to rounded, functional contours – didn’t immediately find a taker.
 That, however, didn’t stop the cat-eye from becoming a celebrity favourite as soon as it finally made its first appearance at a Madison Avenue eyewear store.
 The inventor of the Harlequin has Marilyn Monroe and Audrey Hepburn, among others, to thank for the meteoric increase in popularity of her creation.